darkecology/darkeco-dataset/README.md

 https://darkecology.github.io/dataset, 2023
 ```

-Please also cite the zenodo records for the data files you use:
+Please also cite the zenodo records for data that you use:

 | data | record |
 |-|-|